jmbinkowska/Version_control_tutorial/github-etiquette.md

 #My own ideas:
 - add informative and clear titles/ headings and document descriptions
 - agree on the items to igonore in .gitignore
-- this one is to test the SSH key!
+- this one is to test the SSH key!/*attempt2